tarantool/doc/doc/dev_guide/building_from_source.rst

    ``dpkg-buildpackage`` or ``rpmbuild`` tools.
 Please consult ``dpkg`` or ``rpmbuild`` documentation for details.

-7. Verify your Tarantool installation.
+7. Verify your Tarantool installation:

    .. code-block:: bash